Bhanu8199/Intelligent-Registration-Form-Frugal-Testing/README.md

 ## Project Overview

-This project implements an **Intelligent Registration System** as a single-page web application using HTML, CSS, and pure JavaScript.
+This project implements an **Intelligent Registration System** as a single-page web application using HTML, CSS, pure JavaScript and Playwright Automation testing.
 The goal is to provide a robust, responsive, and highly validated client-side form, demonstrating complex front-end logic without relying on any backend services.

 The project was created to fulfill a Web Portal Development prompt, focusing heavily on client-side validation, dynamic interactions, and submission simulation.